Unsupervised Deep Generative Models for Anomaly Detection in Neuroimaging: A Systematic Scoping Review: Discussion

 \paragraph{Limitations.} This review has several limitations.
-First, although we searched five major databases (PubMed, Web of Science, ScienceDirect, Springer Nature Link, and ArXiv) and performed reference crawling, some relevant studies may have been missed, especially those not indexed in these sources.
-On ArXiv, restricting to the \textit{Computer Science (cs)} filter may also have excluded relevant biomedical preprints.
-Second, because the field is rapidly evolving, our cut-off date of 8 September 2025 introduces temporal bias, with very recent work possibly underrepresented.
-Third, our synthesis relied on commonly reported metrics: Dice for segmentation, AUROC and AUPRC for detection.
-Each carries limitations.
-Dice is biased toward large lesions, as small errors disproportionately penalise small lesions such as MS or WMH.
-AUROC, while standard, can obscure class imbalance; AUPRC is often presented as an alternative but introduces its own biases and is not inherently superior \citep{McDermott2025}.
-Other measures (e.g., sensitivity, specificity, F1-score) were reported inconsistently and could not be systematically compared.
-Fourth, evaluation strategies varied across studies - for example, thresholds for binarising residual maps were sometimes optimised and sometimes fixed - directly influencing reported scores.
-Finally, as emphasised by \citet{Bercea2025}, conventional metrics such as Dice, AUROC, and AUPRC do not capture the core goal of unsupervised methods: learning robust normative representations.
-This highlights the need for task-specific metrics that better reflect clinical validity.
+First, although five major databases were searched (PubMed, Web of Science, ScienceDirect, Springer Nature, IEEE Xplore, and ArXiv), some relevant studies may have been missed.
+Restricting ArXiv searches to the \textit{Computer Science (cs)} category may have excluded biomedical preprints.
+Second, the cut-off date (17 December 2025) introduces temporal bias in a rapidly evolving field.
+Third, quantitative synthesis relied primarily on Dice, AUROC, and AUPRC.
+Dice disproportionately penalises small lesions such as MS or WMH, AUROC can obscure class imbalance, and AUPRC introduces its own biases and is not inherently superior~\citep{McDermott2025}.
+Other measures were reported inconsistently and could not be systematically compared.
+Fourth, evaluation strategies varied substantially across studies, particularly regarding residual threshold selection.
+Finally, conventional metrics do not fully capture the normative modelling objective of reconstruction-based UAD~\citep{Bercea2025}, underscoring the need for task-specific evaluation frameworks.